tvillalbac/blog/_posts/2023-05-13-how-to-create-renaming-tool-in-blueprints.md

 I called this function RenameAssetsSpecial and, as I explained before, this will be the displayed name for the action and the tool window title.
 I added to String inputs to the function, one called SearchText, the other one called ReplaceText.
 This will give us the values we input in the ui after we click in "Ok" button.

+> Function and inputs names must be written in <a href="https://wiki.c2.com/?UpperCamelCase">UpperCamelCase convention</a>, without blank spaces, as Unreal engine will interpret them and will place the blank spaces in displayed values for us.

 <img class="img" src="https://tvillalbac.github.io/blog/assets/img/posts/creating-function-inputs-in-asset-action-utility-blueprint-in-unreal-engine-5.jpg" alt="Creating function inputs in asset action utility in blueprints">

 Then, I added the Get Selected Assets node and linked to a For Each Loop fed by the Return Value of the Get Selected Assets node.
 The graph will be making an operation iin every asset in selection.